tplr-ai/tits/bits/BIT-0000-template.md

 ## Backwards Compatibility

-All TITss that introduce backward incompatibilities must include a section describing these incompatibilities and their severity.
+All TITs that introduce backward incompatibilities must include a section describing these incompatibilities and their severity.
 The TITs must explain how the author proposes to deal with these incompatibilities.
 TITs submissions without a sufficient backward compatibility treatise may be rejected outright.